 - CM-at-Risk involvement in the design-phase may result in bid packages that are more complete; thereby resulting in fewer omissions, gaps, and confusion over staging.
 With better contract documents, there is less potential for claims and disputes in the construction phase.
-The CM-at-Risk firm has a vested interest in making sure that the bid packages are as complete as possible because the CM firm is going to be - 2.
-Constructability reviews during design can eliminate complex and/or costly details.
+The CM-at-Risk firm has a vested interest iess potential for claims and disputes in the constituction phase, the constitution a vested interest in making sure that the bid packages are as complete as possible because the CM firm is going to be - Constructability reviews during design can eliminate complex and/or costly details.
 Any inconsistencies within the contract documents can be eliminated as they are developed - fixing problems on paper is much less costly than fixing problems while construction is underway on-site. - CM-at-Risk may bring higher quality non-filed sub-bidders to submit proposals to perform work; and the CM-at-Risk may have successfully employed many of these subs on previous projects.
-(This may be offset by less competition & higher pricing cited in disadvantage # 6 on page 2.) - 4.
-Estimates by the builder throughout the design enable in-process adjustments to be made to the design scope/finishes/complexity in order to keep the estimated cost under the established budget.
-Value - 5.
-The CM-at-Risk, who will be responsible for constructing the work, reviews the scheduling and complexities of the construction together with the architect while the design is in process; thereby giving the CM-at-Risk firm a more in-depth knowledge of work than the Design-Bid-Build contractor who receives the plans 5 to 6 weeks prior to bid.
+(This may be offset by less competition & higher pricing cited in disadvantage # 6 on page 2.) - Estimates by the builder throughout the design enable in-process adjustments to be made to the design Estimates by the builder throughout the design enable in-process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in process adjustments to be made to the design enable in the de - 5.
+The CM-at-Risk, who will be responsible for constructing the work, reviews the scheduling and omplexities of the construction together with the architect while the design is in process; thereby giving the CM-at-Risk firm a more in-depth knowledge of work than the Design-Bid-Build contractor who receives the plans 5 to 6 weeks prior to bid.